-Patients without a clear history of at least three tetanus vaccinations who have any wound other than clean and minor NEED tetanus immune globulin (TIG) not just a tetanus toxoid containing vaccine.
+Patients without a clear history of at least three tetanus vaccinations who have a wound that is anything other than clean and minor NEED tetanus immune globulin (TIG) not just a tetanus toxoid containing vaccine.

-Tetanus in the United States is most commonly reported in older persons who are less likely to be adequately vaccinated than younger persons.
-From 2001-2008, 49% of 233 cases reported were among persons ≥50 years of age and 31% were among persons ≥65 years of age.
+Tetanus in the United States is most commonly reported in older people who are less likely to be adequately vaccinated than younger persons.
+From 2001-2008, about half of 233 cases reported were among people 50 years or older and about a third were among people 65 years or older.

-Older women are especially susceptible; a majority of those >55 years of age do not have protective levels of tetanus antibody.
+Older women are especially susceptible; a majority of those 55 years or older do not have protective levels of tetanus antibody.

 Diabetics are at increased risk.
-Reported tetanus is about 3 times more common in diabetics and fatalities are about 4 times more common.
+Reported tetanus is about 3 times more common and fatalities are about 4 times more common in diabetics.

-Non-acute wounds (e.g., chronic ulcers, gangrene, abscesses/cellulitis) account for about 1 in 6 cases of reported tetanus; 1 in 12 reported cases had no reported injury or lesion.
+Non-acute wounds (e.g., chronic ulcers, gangrene, abscesses/cellulitis) account for about 1 out of 6 cases of reported tetanus; 1 out of 12 reported cases had no reported injury or lesion.